WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ### How can I verify PGP signatures?

 On the [WasabiWallet.io](https://wasabiwallet.io) website you can download the packages of the latest release.
-Ensure that you also download the separate signature `.asc` file.
+To verify the signature you also need to download the separate signature `.asc` file.
-In the terminal, change the directory to the one with the downloaded files, and verify the signature with `gpg --verify Wasabi-${currentVersion}.deb.asc`.
+In the terminal, change the directory to the one with the downloaded files, and verify the signature with the correct commands, depending on which operating system you are.
 Everything is valid if it returns `Good signature from zkSNACKs` and that it was signed with the `Primary key fingerprint: ${zksnacksPublicKeyFingerprint}`.

 For an in-depth guide for [Debian and Ubuntu](/using-wasabi/InstallPackage.md#debian-and-ubuntu), [other Linux](/using-wasabi/InstallPackage.md#other-linux), [Windows](/using-wasabi/InstallPackage.md#windows), and [macOS](/using-wasabi/InstallPackage.md#macOS) see the main documentation.